Simple notes on modern ideas on

 I still need to inventory the different sorts of cruise missiles.

 Sofar about China.
-New information will be placed in this section.
+New information, or updates, will be placed in this section.

 It amazes me, that a large expansion of nuclear capabilties is going on, like the Dongfeng-41,